Here are some of our most frequently asked questions:

 Will my insurance cover physical therapy at Taylor & Thornburg?

 Most insurance plans cover physical therapy to some degree.
-Your coverage level is largely determined by whether we are "in or out of network" with you insurance plan.
-When you call to schedule you first appointment, we contact your insurance company to verify your physical therapy benefits.
+Your coverage level is largely determined by whether we are "in or out of network" with your insurance plan.
+When you call to schedule your first appointment, we contact your insurance company to verify your physical therapy benefits.
 Verification of these benefits by your insurance company is not a guarantee of payment.
 We highly recommend that you contact your insurance company yourself to verify your benefits, as ultimately it is your responsibility to know your plan coverage.
 To see what insurances we are in-network providers for, please visit our "Fees & Insurances" page.

 For how long and how often should I come to physical therapy?